 Questions To Ask Before Fibroid Surgery

 A recent fibroid diagnosis can be overwhelming.
 Women often feel rushed into surgery with very little consideration given to alternative treatment options.
 We’re here to tell you that you do have options when it comes to your fibroid treatment, but you also have trade offs to consider.
-Know the common questions often asked before fibroid surgery.
+Know the common questions to ask about fibroid surgery.
 How invasive is the procedure?
 How long will I need to recover before I can go back to work?
 Will I be able to get pregnant afterwards?
-Will my fibroids come back in the future?
+Can fibroids come back after being removed?
 The answers to these questions will vary depending on the treatment approach that you choose.

 Before you go under the knife you should make sure that you understand the full impact of the fibroid surgery being offered to you.
 It’s also critical that you communicate your expectations with your doctor so that they can help you get to the treatment that makes the most sense for you.
 To help you navigate your options, our Fibroid Specialists have prepared this list of 9 questions to ask your doctor before you undergo fibroid removal surgery.